gold-standard-phantoms/asldro/README.md

 where HRGT is the code of the files to download, and OUTPUT_DIR is the directory to output to.

 ## Pipeline details

+There are three pipelines available in ASLDRO

+* The full ASL pipeline.

+* A structural MRI pipeline (generates gradient echo, spin echo or inversion recovery signal).

+* A ground truth pipeline that simply resamples the input ground truth to the specified resolution.

+In a single instance of ASLDRO, the input parameter file can configure any number and configurations of these pipelines to be run, much in the way that this can be done on an MRI scanner.

 The full ASL pipeline comprises of: